Skip to Main Content

 The UCLA Financial Aid and Scholarship office is responsible for determining your financial need and eligibility for Federal Work-Study funds.
 The following briefly describes the application process:

-• You submit a completed Free Application for Federal Student Aid (FAFSA) online.
-The priority filing deadline is March 2, 2021, to be considered for Work-Study funds in the following academic year.
+- You submit a completed Free Application for Federal Student Aid (FAFSA) online.
+The priority filing deadline is March 2, annually, to be considered for Work-Study funds in the following academic year.

-• The award letter notifies you of your eligibility.
-You must select the link provided on your award letter to confirm interest in GWSP.
+- The aid letter notifies students of their eligibility.
+Students must select the link provided on their aid letter to confirm interest in GWSP.

-• Search for a job at the Online Work-Study Job Bulletin (WSJB).
-If a position is not available or does not match your graduate field of study, you can seek out potential employers to participate in GWSP and have them post a position that meets your needs.
-You are responsible for contacting potential employers and arranging job interviews.
+- Search for a job at the Online Work-Study Job Bulletin (WSJB).
+If a position is not available or does not match the graduate field of study, students can seek out potential employers to participate in GWSP and have them post a position that meets their needs.
+Students are responsible for contacting potential employers and arranging job interviews.

-• After approval by Graduate Fellowships and Financial Services, the application is forwarded to the Financial Aid and Scholarships office for verification and final approval.
-Once approved, you will receive an approval notification from Financial Aid and Scholarships.
+- After approval by Graduate Fellowships and Financial Services, the application is forwarded to the Financial Aid and Scholarships office for verification and final approval.
+Once approved, students will receive an approval notification from Financial Aid and Scholarships.

-• Once approved, you notify your On-Campus employer or Off-Campus employer to retrieve your work-study referral form from the Work-Study Employer’s website to initiate the formal hiring process.
+- Once approved, students must notify their On-Campus employer or Off-Campus employer to retrieve their work-study referral form from the Work-Study Employer’s website to initiate the formal hiring process.

-• The employer must complete and submit your Work-Study referral form on the Work- Study Employer’s website every academic year and/or summer you are awarded work-study.
-The work-study referral form serves as a confirmation to the employer that you are eligible to work under the work-study program.
+- The employer must complete and submit the student's Work-Study referral form on the Work-Study Employer’s website every academic year and/or summer they are awarded work-study.
+The work-study referral form serves as a confirmation to the employer that the student is eligible to work under the work-study program.

 Off-Campus Hiring Paperwork Process

-• Once you accept the work-study award, you can send us a message on Message Center to request a hiring appointment.
+- Once students accept the work-study award, they can send our office a message on Message Center to request a hiring appointment.

-• During the hiring appointment, you will present your hiring documents (view acceptable i-9 forms).
-Be prepared with any questions you may have about the hiring process, timesheets, or work-study in general.
+- During the hiring appointment, students will present their hiring documents (view acceptable i-9 forms).
+Be prepared with any questions about the hiring process, timesheets, or work-study in general.

-• Once all hiring paperwork is complete and approved by UC Path, Financial Aid and Scholarships will e-mail you and your employer indicating when you can begin working.
-We will also give your Off-Campus employer access to the online referral form to complete and submit.
+- Once all hiring paperwork is complete and approved by UC Path, Financial Aid and Scholarships will e-mail the student and their employer indicating when they can begin working.
+We will also give the Off-Campus employer access to the online referral form to complete and submit.

 Permissible Working Hours